tommy-holmes/ASCII-Photo-iOS-Lite/README.md

 # ASCII-Photo-iOS-Lite
 A watered down version of my ASCII Photo iOS app.
 I intend to use this project to sell myself to teams of iOS engineers for their own assessment of my skills as a developer, basically a "tech test".
+Please also bare in mind that while this is "reviewable" there is some code that might be unused yet, this is intentional as it is a side project of mine and is still being worked on (mainly additive).

 ## Reviewer info
 - 100% SwiftUI